artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/reinforcement-learning/reinforcement-learning.md

 ## 4. Q-Learning and Pacman [10 points]

 Time to play some Pacman!
 Pacman will play games in two phases.
 In the first phase, training, Pacman will begin to learn about the values of positions and actions.
 Because it takes a very long time to learn accurate Q-values even for tiny grids, Pacman's training games run in quiet mode by default, with no GUI (or console) display.
-Once Pacman's training is complete, he will enter playing mode.
+Once Pacman's training is complete, it will enter playing mode.
 When playing, Pacman will use `get_best_policy` and not call `update` method, effectively stopping Q-learning and disabling exploration, in order to allow Pacman to exploit its learned policy.
 Playing games are shown in the GUI.
 Without any code changes you should be able to run Q-learning Pacman for very tiny grids as follows:

 ```
 python pacman.py --train 2000 --play 10 small